 Prevention is better than cure

 To many people, the idea of going to see a physiotherapist when they are not injured seems pointless.
 This is a classic “if it ain’t broke, don’t fix it” kind of attitude.
 We agree, that to a point it, makes sense.
 However, as physios we often see people present to our practice with pain, injuries, and complaints that are the result of, or at the least are exacerbated by, underlying and sometimes chronic problems.
+So, we try to fix it before it’s broken.

 Don’t ignore injuries, pains and tight muscles